Living history guilds, jugglers, story tellers, highland athletics and more are showcased throughout the grounds.

 This group of re-enactors portrays the Highlands of Scotland as they were in the 1500’s with full armored contact.
 They have researched extensively to recreate this time accurately.
 Lord Hugh Fraser, Earl of Lovat, is the chief of Clann Fraser.
 Anddra Magnus Macpherson is chief of the Macpherson clan.
 Well respected by both friend and foe alike, he is heir to the clan holdings.
 After attending St. Andrews in Edinborough, Anddra returned home to the Hielands to defend his clan from Macintosh raids.
 Pol Ross was born on a croft but now makes his living as a mercenary in the employ of Lord Fraser.
 His wife, Lorna Ross nee Troy, comes from a Norman family that immigrated to Ireland.
 Each re-enactor can share centuries of their history and demonstrate the skills necessary to stay alive in the 16th century.

 Clan Galbraith is an entertainment troupe that portrays 15th/16th Century Scottish Highland Mercenaries.
 Our members come from all walks of life and backgrounds and enjoy sharing history through entertainment.
 Life in the Highlands was never easy, especially in the Grampian Mountains.
 Due to the constant conflicts in the region, many of the leaders were either killed or deported from Scotland’s borders.
 As a matter of survival, Clan Galbraith became a mercenary band; adopting other orphans and outcasts, and arming women.
 All able bodied Galbraith must be ready to fight; fore it truly was a matter of life or death.
-Clan Galbraith features include: weapons and chain maille, archery, and exhibition sword fighting.
+Clan Galbraith features include: weapons, chain maille and archery demonstrations.

-Diamond Rose Academie d’Armes is an historical educational nonprofit organization dedicated to promoting the techniques and principles of Western European Martial Arts through the study and practice of fighting systems of the 15th through 17th centuries, with an emphasis on the sword and offhand weapons of dagger, buckler, cane and cloak.
+The Diamond Rose Academie d’Armes is a historical fencing school dedicated to promoting the techniques and principles of Western European Martial Arts through the study and practice of fighting systems of the 16th through the 18th centuries.
+We do not stage or reenact swordplay, every duel fought is a genuine test of skill in the art of defense.
+Our fencing is rooted in the French traditional that emphasizes timing, subtlety, and strategy over brute strength or speed.
 The Diamond Rose provides education and entertainment in our tournaments, duels, and melee games, as well as offering free introductory fencing lessons to the public as time and instructors allow.
-We have classes in Nevada City, Marysville and Auburn.
+We have year round classes in Auburn and Marysville.

 “Honor Above All”